 We organise an annual multi-stage British Championship.
 This ends with a best of three or five games title match between the top two players that is usually broadcast live online, often with professional commentary.

 We award trophies for this and several other Championships including the British Open, British Lightning, British Small Board, British Pair Go, British Pair Go Handicap, British Open Team, Online League and Stacey Grand Prix.

 We are asked to nominate official representatives for various international tournaments, such as the World Amateur Go Championship and the International Amateur Pair Go Championship, and also for some top European events.
-In some cases a points system is operated for deciding who receives the nominations.

 The 1st World Mind Sports Games were held in Beijing, China from 3rd to 18th October 2008.
 The event was instigated by the International Mind Sports Association (IMSA) and received great support from the Chinese government and sports bodies.
 We sent a team of 18 players to take part.

 The 2nd WMSG was held in Lille in 2012, with a UK team of 17 players.